 Tai chi and qigong for Parkinson's

-Qigong repeats a precise set of movements designed to enhance physical and physiological health.
+Qigong repeats a precise set of movements, which aim to improve physical and physiological health.
 Tai chi combines slow, gentle movements with deep breathing and relaxation.
-Research has shown that both styles can lower blood pressure, reduce arthritic pain, decrease the risk of falls and improve mental health.

 Teaching tai chi and qigong